-Participating Providers or the Host Blue have a contract with the Claims Administrator and agree to accept the Claims Administrator's Allowable Amount as payment in full for Covered Services.
+Participating Providers have a contract with the Claims Administrator and agree to accept the Claims Administrator's Allowable Amount as payment in full for Covered Services.
 With an EPO plan, there is generally no coverage for services from Non-Participating Providers.